AniKanayo/alx-pre_course/0x01-git/README.md

-My Readme is up to date now
+My Readme file is up to date now